TJourde/excel2web2py/README.md

 run web2py.exe

 Then input the password for the administrator of the web2py server.
-If the page is not launched automatically, launch a web browser and replace the word after the server IP by TEMPLATE.
+If the page is not launched automatically, launch a web browser and replace the word after the server IP by Excel or his new name.
-You are now located at __Server IP/TEMPLATE/default/index.html__
+You are now located at __Server IP/Excel/default/index.html__

 Web2py :
 ------------------